ralphsawaya/ovh/MongoDoc/mongodb_03_Move to OVHcloud mongoDB managed from an existing mongoDB instance/guide.en-gb.md

 - Execute the chosen migration method.
 - Monitor the process to ensure data is transferred correctly.

+### Cut Off Process
+- **Continuous Synchronization**: If using tools like `mongosync` or `Relational Migrator` which offer continuous synchronization, monitor the synchronization logs.
+- **Identify Synchronization Lag**: Wait until the logs indicate that the target cluster is only a few seconds behind (e.g., 2 seconds) the source cluster.
+- **Stop Writes to Source Cluster**: At this point, stop all write operations to the source cluster to ensure no data loss.
+- **Update Application Configuration**: Change the application configuration to point to the new OVH cluster.
+- **Deploy Changes**: Deploy the updated configuration to your application.
+- **Restart Application**: Restart the application to begin using the new OVH target cluster.

 ## 6. Post-Migration Tasks

 ### Verify Data